XRPLF/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 - The previous transaction to affect this account was the transaction `E710CADE7FE9C26C51E8630138322D80926BE91E46D69BF2F36E6E4598D6D0CF`, which executed in ledger version 46447387, as specified in the `PreviousTxnID` and `PreviousTxnLgrSeq` fields.
 (This may be useful if you want to walk backwards through the account's transaction history.)

     **Note:** Although the metadata does not explicitly show it, any time a transaction modifies a ledger object, it updates that object's `PreviousTxnID` and `PreviousTxnLgrSeq` fields with the current transaction's information.
+If the same sender has multiple transactions in a single ledger version, each one after the first provides a `PreviousTxnLgrSeq` whose value is the [ledger index](basic-data-types.html#ledger-index) of the ledger version that included all those transactions.

 Since the `ModifiedNode` entry for rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn's account is the only object in the `AffectedNodes` array, no other changes were made to the ledger as a result of this transaction.